Home » Autism Solutions » Weighted Pencil for Autism: Benefits and More!

 Benefits of weighted pencils for autism

 Using weighted pencils for children with autism can have a few physical and emotional advantages.
-They include:

 • Developing gross and fine motor skills